waltervas10/Superstore-Sales-Project/README.md

 ## About

 Data is obtained from Kaggle.
 I chose to do this dataset because it offers a comprehensive platform for exploring real-world business dynamics, particularly in sales and customer behavior.
-The dataset provides rich insights into various factors like product performance, regional trends, and customer preferences, allowing for in-depth exploration of sales patterns.
+The dataset provides rich insights into various factors like product performance, regional trends, and customer preferences.
+This alllows me to do in-depth exploration of sales patterns.

 https://www.kaggle.com/datasets/ishanshrivastava28/superstore-sales